fhem/fhem-controls-actions/README.md

 ### `extension`

 **Optional** The file extension which should be included in the controls file.
 Normaly `.pm` for Perl Modules.
+You can specify multiple extions by separing them with '|'.
+To get all '.pm' and all '.json' files you can write '.pm|.json'.

+**Note**: The extemsion string itself will be interpreded as a regex which acts as a filter on the files.
+The filename must end with one of the given extions.
+Dots are always escaped and interpreded as a dot and not as a wildcard for any char.

 ### `writemode`